wang-hui/HCAL/README.md

 3. modify the cfg file and run
 ```
-#edit these 2 lines of HCAL/HBHEPhase1Reconstructor_cfi.py if necessary
+#edit this line of HCAL/HBHEPhase1Reconstructor_cfi.py if necessary
-DLPHIN_scale = cms.bool(True),  #Apply DLPHIN/MAHI scale factor on DLPHIN energy.
-Set True in data
+DLPHIN_save = cms.bool(False)
-DLPHIN_save = cms.bool(True),   #If False, DLPHIN will have a "dry run" without being saved
+#If False, DLPHIN will have a "dry run" without being saved
 #If True, DLPHIN energy will be saved by overwriting the original (MAHI) energy in HBHERecHits

 mv HCAL/HBHEPhase1Reconstructor_cfi.py RecoLocalCalo/HcalRecProducers/python